demisto/content/Packs/EWS/Integrations/SecurityAndCompliance/SecurityAndCompliance_description.md

 Supported authentication methods:

-1. Basic authentication - Fill UPN and Password.
+- Basic authentication - Fill in the UPN and password.
-2. OAuth2.0 (For MFA enabled accounts) -
+- OAuth2.0 (For MFA enabled accounts) -
-    a.
-Fill UPN parameter in integration configuration.
+    1. Fill in the UPN parameter in the integration configuration.
-    b.
-Run command !o365-sc-start-auth and follow the instructions.
+    2. Run the ***o365-sc-start-auth*** command and follow the instructions.
-    c.
-For testing completion of authoriztion process run command !o365-sc-test-auth.
+    3. To test the completion of the authoriztion process, run the ***o365-sc-test-auth*** command.